HenryKim12/JavaFit/README.md

 Phase 2 User Stories:
 - As a user, I want to be able to save my workouts, fitness goals, and daily meals to file.
 - As a user, I want to be able to reload my workouts, fitness goals, and meals from the last time they were saved.

+# Instructions for Grader

+- You can generate the first required event by
+- You can generate the second required event by...
+- You can locate my visual component by running Main in the ui package.
+The visual component is an image in the center of the main frame.
+It represents the logo for JavaFit.
+- You can save the state of my application by going to the menu bar at the top left in any of the GUIs aside from the main menu and workoutsGUI.
+For example: if you wish to save your fitness goals, click on the fitness goals button in the main menu, add whichever goals you please, then go to the menu bar and select the save option.
+- You can reload the state of my application by following the same process as saving except choosing the load option instead of the save option.